Reconvergence handling improves metric quality in circuits with fanout branches that rejoin.

 simplefor normal runs. - Use

-advancedonly when metric behavior looks suspicious around heavy fanout. - Keep verbose mode enabled while tuning thresholds and test-point count.
+advancedonly when metric behavior looks suspicious around heavy fanout, or when integrating with FaultFlow. - Keep verbose mode enabled while tuning thresholds and test-point count.

 Parallel execution